 Lead Organization City of John Day Partners and Supporters Private developers and contractors, various funders at the State level Funding & Status We have been working for several years on the housing issues.
 In 2018, we created two housing incentives programs-one for new home construction and one to help homeowners with major home renovations.
 Our New Home Incentive Program provides a 7% cash rebate on new home construction and waives all system development charges.
 Our Existing Home Remodel Incentive Program provides a 15% cash rebate on substantial improvements to home facades, structural remodels, and new additions.
 The two programs are funded through our Urban Renewal Agency.
 The City Council is also considering additional actions to support housing.
 These include: creating a master plan for housing development, leveraging state and federal housing incentive programs, reducing regulatory hurdles to increase efficiently in home construction, providing services to reduce land development costs, and providing tax incentives to collateralize the cost of supportive infrastructure over time.
-To date, our programs have supported seven new homes and three re the number of homes built in the past ten years.
-To date, our programs have supported seven new homes and three remodels-more than dou the number of homes built in the past ten years.
-Actions Rationale Near Term Long Term 1.
-Identify targeted areas for infrastructure enhancement to support new housing development and adopt a prioritized housing development plan.
+To date, our programs have supported seven new homes and three remodels-more than double Actions the number of homes built in the past ten years.
+Near Term Long Term Identify targeted areas for infrastructure enhancement to support new housing development and adopt a prioritized housing development plan.
 There is an opportunity for new housing development in John Day to support existing residents and new residents.
 However, any new housing is likely to need connections to existing utilities and supportive infrastructure.
 The first step is to identify locations that are most likely to attract new housing development.
-These locations should then be prioritized within a housing development plan that includes fully developed utilities.
-2. Acquire land for new housing development.
+These locations should then be prioritized within a housing development plan that includes fully developed utilities. √ 3.01 2.
+Acquire land for new housing development.
 Most of the City's buildable residential land is owned by three property owners.
-The City may need to acquire land or partner with these property owners to develop locations to support large-scale housing projects.
-3. Acquire land for downtown parking.
-More parking is needed in the downtown area to encourage retail growth and support planned improvements, such as the Lens expansion and renovation.
-The City should acquire public parking areas to increase downtown walkability and foot traffic. •
+The City may need to acquire land or partner with these property owners to develop locations to support large-scale housing projects. • 3.
+Acquire land for downtown parking.
+More parking is needed in the downtown area to encourage retail growth and support planned improvements, such as the Lens